mlflow/mlflow/docs/source/llms/deployments/index.rst

 ~~~~~~~~~~~~~~~~~~~~~

 `LangChain <https://github.com/langchain-ai/langchain>`_ supports `an integration for MLflow Deployments <https://python.langchain.com/docs/ecosystem/integrations/providers/mlflow>`_.
-This integration enable users to use prompt engineering, retrieval augmented generation, and other techniques with LLMs in the gateway.
+This integration enable users to use prompt engineering, retrieval augmented generation, and other techniques with LLMs in the deployments server.

 .. code-block:: python
     :caption: Example